mikesol/wall/docs/src/things.md

 "a very strange name"
 ```

-In this section, we will explore the five basic sets.
-Objects, as they are so important in Wall, will get a little extra love.

 ## `int`

 In Wall, `int` represents and integer (surprise!).
 Integers in Wall are unbounded, which means they can be as big or tiny as you'd like to be.
 Groups of three digits can be separated by an underscore (`_`).